stephenhouser/f-engrave/README.md

 # F-Engrave
-Packaging of Scorchworks F-Engrave as an OSX Application
+Packaging of Scorchworks F-Engrave as a macOS Application

 F-Engrave generates 'GCODE' for Computer Numerical Control (CNC) systems from text and bitmaps.
 It "Suppoprts Engraving and V-Carving, Uses CXF and TTF fonts, Imports DXF and Bitmap images".

 The official F-Engrave and instructions are at Scorchworks:

 >    http://www.scorchworks.com/Fengrave/fengrave.html

-This fork is merely to add packaging for OSX systems, creating a clickable 'Applicaion' that can be installed on any OSX system.
+This fork is merely to add packaging for macOS systems, creating a clickable 'Applicaion' that can be installed on macOS systems.
 This eliminates having to run F-Engrave from a Terminal prompt.

+## macOS 10.14 (Mojave)

+Yes, there's some gratuitious flashing of windows on macOS.

+That's to fix when [buttons are blank or apparently not there](https://stackoverflow.com/questions/52529403/button-text-of-tkinter-not-works-in-mojave).
+What's happening is the code is slightly resizing the windows after they open.

-## Compiling
+## Compiling / Building from Source

-In the main directory run `build.sh`.
-This will create a clickable OSX Application in the ./dist directory named `f-engrave.app` that can then be distributed or moved to your Applications folder.
+In the main directory run `build_macOS.sh`.
+This will create a clickable macOS Application in the ./dist directory named `F-Engrave.app` that can then be distributed or moved to your Applications folder.

-There are a few complications with compilation that are not addressed in the macOS `build.sh` script and need to be handled manually before compiling.
+There are a few complications with compilation that are not addressed in the macOS `build_macOS.sh` script and need to be handled manually before compiling.
 These stem from the System Integrity Protection on macOS (since 10.10) and the system Python packager, `py2app`.

 A solution that has worked for my system is documented on Stack Overflow in [py2app Operation Not Permitted](http://stackoverflow.com/questions/33197412/py2app-operation-not-permitted) and there is a detailed discusson on [Apple's Developer Forums](https://forums.developer.apple.com/thread/6987)